Routing protocol classes

 the distance vector

-protocol is use to find the best path to a remote network by judging distance.
+protocol is used to find the best path to a remote network by judging distance.

 In RIP routing, each instance where a packet goes through a router is called a

-hop, and the route with the least numbers of hops to the network will be
+hop, and the route with the least number of hops to the network will be considered the best one.
+The vector indicates the direction of the remote

 network.
 RIP is a true distance-vector routing protocol and periodically sends